aniyomiorg/aniyomi-website/src/help/faq/README.md

 Enable the language of the source by going to <Navigation item="browse"/> → Sources tab → <Navigation item="language"/> → Turn on the language of the source you would like to use.

 ##### If it is an NSFW extension
-<Navigation item="settings"/> → <Navigation item="browse"/> → Check show in sources list.
+<Navigation item="settings"/> → <Navigation item="browse"/> → Check Show in sources and extensions list.

-#### How do I find a manga/anime I am looking for?
+#### How do I find an/a anime/manga I am looking for?
-Sometimes you can struggle to find a source that has the manga/anime you are looking to read/watch.
+Sometimes you can struggle to find a source that has the anime/manga you are looking to watch/read.
 Here are some tips to help you find it:
-::: guide Tips to find your manga/anime
+::: guide Tips to find your anime/manga
-1. Look up the manga/anime on [Google](https://google.com/) or a manga/anime database such as [MangaUpdates](https://www.mangaupdates.com/) or [AniDB](https://anidb.net/).
+1. Look up the anime/manga on [Google](https://google.com/) or a anime/manga database such as [AniDB](https://anidb.net/) or [MangaUpdates](https://www.mangaupdates.com/).
-1. See if the manga/anime has any alternate spellings or other title variations.
+1. See if the anime/manga has any alternate spellings or other title variations.
 Try searching again in your sources with the alternate titles you found.
-1. If you still cannot find the manga/anime in any of your sources, then try to search for an extension for the website you found in step 1 in the [extensions](/extensions/) list.
+1. If you still cannot find the anime/manga in any of your sources, then try to search for an extension for the website you found in step 1 in the [extensions](/extensions/) list.

 ### Player